The Ravi D. Goel collection of Samuel James Renwick McMillan family papers, 1818-1956 is now open for research at the Minnesota Historical Society.

 Part V. Albert Walter McMillan (1862 – 1948).
 Son of SJRM.
 Princeton Class of 1884.

 Item #12 (AWM #1) – Cabinet photo portrait, with ink notation “Albert W. McMillan” on back.
 CA Zimmerman, 9 W. 3rd St. Paul, Minnesota (C. A. Zimmerman photographer was at this location from 1881-1894 according to this site.)
 The Army At Wounded Knee blog post states, “Albert McMillan’s passport photograph from 1918 is perhaps the only image of this Medal of Honor recipient.”
-The cabinet photo portrait is the second known photo of Albert W. McMillan to survive.
+The cabinet photo portrait is only the second known photo of Albert W. McMillan to survive.

 Based on the cabinet photo portrait, I have also identified an 1890-1891 military photo from the US Archives which may include McMillan.
 See “Officers in tent by fire during the Pine Ridge campaign, 1890–91” (US National Archives photo) in which McMillan appears to be seated at the right.
 The Princeton archives may also have a photo, though none appears in the 2010 Princeton Alumni Weekly article on Medal of Honor recipients.